Note

 Create a network for test failover

-- The test network should have same number of subnets as your production network.
+- The test network should have the same number of subnets as your production network.
 Subnets should have the same names.

 - The test network should use the same IP address range.